• All images, referred to in the text or reproduced in an essay, assignment or presentation, must be cited and included in your reference list.

 The artistic process of characterisation is explained (Kessel, 1995, min.10:10).

-• When reproducing an image, a caption should be placed immediately below the image with the appropriate citation:
+• When reproducing or adapting an image, a caption should be placed immediately above the image and the appropriate attribution below:

 From Leibovitz, A. (1996).
 Olympic portraits.
 Little Brown.

 From Ardagna, C. A., Damiani, E., Frati, F., & Madravio, M. (2007).
 Open-source solution to secure e-government services.
 In A-V Anttiroiko & M. Malkia (Eds.), Encyclopedia of digital government (pp. 1300-1305).
 Idea Group Reference. http://www.igi-global.com/

 Image from a database

 From Kessel, M. (Director).
 (1995).
 The making of a monologue: Robert Wilson's Hamlet [video,1:02:18 mins].
 Cinema Guild.